 You can either use Gigya's showPluginDialogOver:plugin:parameters: to display the GSPluginView modally, or alternatively, for more control and customization, you can create an instance yourself and add it to your view.

-When calling specific APIs using an SDK, the plugin name is not always inputted the same as it is for JS or REST.
+When calling specific APIs using a mobile SDK, the plugin name is not always inputted the same as it is for Web or REST.

 Whenever you are using an API that begins with 'show', i.e., showScreenSet, showCommentsUI, etc.

 - Do not include the 'show' segment of the API name and convert the new first letter of the API to lower-case: